 pick up your food.
 You may use the pantry twice

 |Since 2013, Epworth has taken to the streets every

 Thursday with its mobile food market to distribute food

-ministry delivered 19.5 tons of fresh food to an average
+ministry delivered 19 tons of fresh food to an average of

-161 on the north, Oakland Park on the south, Cleveland
+Dublin-Granville Rd. on the north, Oakland Park to the

-Ave. on the east, and I-71 on the west.
-Eligible
+south, Westerville Rd. on the east, and I-71 to the

-households are limited to earning no more than 200% of
+west.
+Eligible households are limited to earning no more

 |Produce markets offer local households fresh food